citp/privacy-policy-historical/c/co/coo/cookielaw.org.md

 We use this information purely for the purpose of providing you with the services you are requesting, or to keep you informed about new developments we think you may be interested in.

-You information will be held by the Cookie Collective LLP, which is a partnership between [Governor Technology Ltd](http://www.governor.co.uk/ "Governor Technology") and [Thin Martian Ltd](http://thinmartian.com/ "Thin Martian").
-Employees of these companies will only have access to your information if they need it to provide our services.
+You information will be held by the Cookie Collective LLP, which is a wholly owned subsidiary of [Governor Technology Ltd](http://www.governor.co.uk/ "Governor Technology").
+Governor employees will only have access to your information if they need it to provide our services.

-We will not pass on details to any other party without your express prior consent unless we are required by law to do so.
+We do not generally share this information with any third parties, except where we use data processors to act on our instructions to provide our services.
+We will not pass on details to any other data controller without your express prior consent unless we are required by law to do so.

 If we send you an email newsletter to the address supplied by you, it will contain tracking images that enable us to see when you open the email.
 We will also know if you click on any link contained in the email.